faster-cpython/ideas/3.14/README.md

 ## Performance

+### Top-of-stack caching

+Store the top-of-stack in a local variable to avoid unnecessary indirect reads and writes to the stack.

 ### The Just-In-Time (JIT) compiler

 > NOTE: We now use the term "The JIT" to refer to both the (a) Tier 2 micro-opcodes and optimizer and (b) machine code generator.